Putting a Child Up for Adoption Without U.S. Citizenship [Is It Possible?]

 You can consider putting a child up for adoption without U.S. citizenship, and we can help.
 Call 1-800-ADOPTION now to learn more.

-Prospective birth mothers come from all kinds of backgrounds when they are considering adoption for their unborn children.
-Here at American Adoptions, we are committed to helping every woman thinking about adoption — including those who are considering putting a child up for adoption without U.S. citizenship.
+Here at American Adoptions, we are committed to helping every woman thinking about adoption because prospective birth mothers come from all kinds of backgrounds when they are considering adoption for their unborn children.
+This includes those who are considering putting a child up for adoption without U.S. citizenship.